brentwilder/HyperQuest/README.md

-# SpectralSNR
+# HySNR

-SpectralSNR is a python package for applying various methods for computing SNR (Signal-to-Noise-Ratio) on any TOA radiance hyperspectral image data (imaging spectroscopy data).
-The various methods will return a pandas dataframe with wavelength and SNR.
+HySNR: A Python package for computing Signal-to-Noise Ratios in hyperspectral imaging.

 ## Installation Instructions